 A look at the shareholders of FS Bancorp, Inc. (NASDAQ:FSBW) can tell us which group is most powerful.
 Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
 I quite like to see at least a little bit of insider ownership.
 As Charlie Munger said 'Show me the incentive and I will show you the outcome.

-FS Bancorp is a smaller company with a market capitalization of US$221m, so it may still be flying under the radar of many institutional investors.
+FS Bancorp is not a large company by global standards.
+It has a market capitalization of US$230m, which means it wouldn't have the attention of many institutional investors.
 In the chart below below, we can see that institutions are noticeable on the share registry.
 We can zoom in on the different ownership groups, to learn more about FSBW.